-Fire safety education programs for all students living in on-campus student housing and all employees that have any association with on-campus student housing are held at the beginning of each semester.
+Fire safety education programs for all students living in on-campus student housing and all employees that have any association with on-campus student housing take place at the beginning of each semester.
 These programs are designed to: familiarize everyone with the fire safety system in each housing facility, train everyone on the procedures to be followed in case there is a fire and distribute information.
 All students living in on campus housing are provided with maps that illustrate evacuation routes and fire alarm equipment locations.
 During these programs, trainers emphasize that participating in fire drills is mandatory.
 Students with disabilities may request the option to have a "buddy" assigned to them.

 Fire safety education and training programs are taught by knowledgeable staff who are experienced in fire safety matters.
-The Cloquet Area Fire Department makes an annual visit to provide instructional fire training and education for housing residents.
+The Cloquet Area Fire Department makes campus visits to provide instructional fire training and education for housing residents.

-If a fire occurs, students are instructed to leave dangerous areas per the evacuation routes and get to a pre-determined location before calling 911 for help.
-They are to remain in that location so that the Dean of Student Services can document that the student has left the building.
-Whoever discovers a fire should pull the fire alarm as they are leaving the building if they can do without risking their safety.
+If a fire occurs in the main campus building, students and staff are instructed to leave dangerous areas per the evacuation routes and get to a pre-determined location before calling 911 for help.

+They are to remain in that location so that the college President and Physical Plant Director or other designees can document that all individuals have left the building.
+Whoever discovers a fire should pull the fire alarm as they are leaving the building if they can so without risking their safety.